Jacob Lindgren: New York Yankees

 The New York Yankees selected Lindgren in the second round, with the 55th overall selection, of the 2014 MLB draft.
-On June 14, 2014, he signed with the Yankees for a $1.1 million signing bonus.
-He played in five games for the Gulf Coast Yankees and Charleston RiverDogs of the Class A South Atlantic League before being promoted to the Tampa Yankees of the Class A-Advanced Florida State League in July.
-He was promoted to the Trenton Thunder of the Double-A Eastern League in August.
+His Bulldogs teammate Jonathan Holder was also drafted by the Yankees in the sixth round.
+On June 14, 2014, Lindgren signed with the Yankees for a $1.1 million signing bonus.
+He played in five games for the Gulf Coast League Yankees and Charleston RiverDogs of the Single-A South Atlantic League before being promoted to the Tampa Yankees of the High-A Florida State League in July.
+Lindgren was promoted to the Trenton Thunder of the Double-A Eastern League in August.
 Over the whole season, he pitched in 19 games with a 2–1 record, 2.16 ERA, a save, and 48 strikeouts compared to just 13 walks in 24 2/3 innings pitched.
+His high rate of strikeouts earned him the nickname 'The Strikeout Factory.'

 Lindgren began the 2015 season with the Scranton/Wilkes-Barre RailRiders of the Triple-A International League.
-He pitched to a 1–1 record with a 1.23 ERA and 29 strikeouts in 22 innings, before the Yankees promoted Lindgren to the major leagues on May 24.
-He was sent down to Scranton/Wilkes-Barre on June 13.
+He pitched to a 1–1 record with a 1.23 ERA and 29 strikeouts in 22 innings, before the Yankees promoted him to the major leagues on May 24.
+He made his major league debut on May 25 against the Kansas City Royals, striking out two and walking two in two innings of work.
+He was sent down to Scranton/Wilkes-Barre on June 13 after allowing four runs on five hits (three home runs) and four walks in just seven innings.
 On June 21, the Yankees announced that Lindgren would have surgery to remove a bone spur from his left elbow.
-In 7 games with the Yankees, he finished with a 5.14 ERA.

-Lindgren struggled during spring training in 2016, and began the season with the Class-A Advanced Tampa Yankees.
+Lindgren struggled during spring training in 2016, and began the season with the High-A Tampa Yankees.
 He spent most of the season on the disabled list due to elbow injuries.
 He underwent Tommy John surgery in August, which forced him out for the rest of the season.
-The Yankees non-tendered Lindgren after the season, making him a free agent.
+On December 2, 2016 the Yankees non-tendered Lindgren, making him a free agent.

 Atlanta Braves

 On December 4, 2016, Lindgren signed one-year contract with the Atlanta Braves, worth roughly $1 million.
 He missed the entire 2017 season while recovering from Tommy John surgery.
+Lindgren experienced soreness in his elbow early into spring training.
 He underwent Tommy John surgery for the second time in his career on March 29, 2018, and missed a second full season.
-He elected free agency on November 3.
+He elected free agency on November 2.